 [getting down off my soapbox now]

 Knowing your students’ needs from their IEPs, evaluations and any other information you can gather is going to mean that you are as prepared as you can be to set them up for success.
 It also lets the family know that you are serious about helping their child be as successful as possible.
-I use the teaching plan to help translate the IEP into practice, so it becomes likeSet your students up for success by knowing what they need and being prepared for them from the first day of school.Click To Tweet
+I use the teaching plan to help translate the IEP into practice, this is crucial to special education classroom setup.

 I’ve talked about Teaching Plans when I’ve talked about CAPS in the past.
-You can read more about them in this post, in this video and post, and here for part 1 and here for part 2.
-In the past I’ve talked about CAPS and I’m going to talk about the original one when I talk about including students in general education settings.
+You can read more about them in this post, in this video and post.
+And also here for part 1 and here for part 2.
+In the past I’ve talked about CAPS.
+I’m going to talk about the original one when I talk about including students in general education settings.
 However, I have returned to my original Teaching Plan for self-contained and resource classrooms.
 I think the teaching plan format is less redundant and leads to how the classroom itself is developed.

 History of the Teaching Plan